mahoney1/docs/animaltracking-tutorial.md

 ## Estimated time

-After the prerequisites are completed, this should take approximately *60 minutes* to complete.
+After the preparatory steps are completed, this should take approximately *60 minutes* to complete.

 OK, lets get started !